na-na-hi/renget/archive/CloverDrawRequest.md

 1. A bunch of Macom jumping over a fence

 1. Toge and Dewott as [this](https://files.catbox.moe/07tvv0.png)

-1. Toge doing the Travis Touchdown "Moe~" moment but saying "Cozy~" and with a poster of Team Cozy instead

 1. Team Marsh feeding an outlaw a handful of Doom Seeds